 - How authors host launch events using Instagram Live

 How authors use Facebook: Like Instagram, there’s a variety of features authors often use.
-Most with active Facebook presences use Pages — separate from their personal accounts — to connect with readers (via photos, videos, text, polls, etc.), host virtual events, and run targeted advertising campaigns.
+Most with active Facebook presences use Pages — separate from their personal accounts — to connect with readers (via photos, videos, text, polls, etc.), host virtual events, share short video Reels, and run targeted advertising campaigns.
 Some authors’ Facebook pages have gone dormant over the years in favor of Instagram (also owned by Facebook), while others still flourish — though its algorithm is also unpredictable.
 Some authors also use Facebook groups to host street teams or chat with peers in private writing communities.

 Where to learn more:

 - Examples of authors’ Facebook page cover photos

 - How authors host launch events using Facebook Live

 - How authors engage readers using Facebook Live